What is a Special Assessment Deferral?

 Contact the Office of Financial Services - Assessments at 651-266-8858.

 Applications for deferral of a special assessment must be approved by the City of Saint Paul Assessment Office before November 15th to prevent certification to property taxes.

 What can I do if my application is denied?

 Real Estate/Assessments staff review an application to determine if all requirements have been met.
 Staff will approve or deny the application.
 You may appeal a staff decision to the City Council.

-- The property owner dies and the spouse is not otherwise eligible for the deferral
+- the owner dies and the spouse is not otherwise eligible for the deferral, or

-- The City determines the owner or the owner’s spouse no longer qualifies for the deferral
+- the City determines the owner or the owner's spouse no longer qualifies, or